-Sonoma Water is an excellent example of the capabilities of a water agency.
+Sonoma Water is an example of the capabilities of a water agency.
 The District provides a wide range of services.
-In addition to the prototypical water resource planning, the district also owns and operates sewer zones.
-This is significant in that it demonstrates that a county water agency is capable of taking on and operating the small utility systems that are in particular need of additional support or a service structure change in Napa County.
+In addition to water resource planning, the district also owns and operates sewer zones.
+This demonstrates that a county water agency is capable of taking on and operating the small utility systems that are in particular need of additional support or a service structure change in Napa County.